Ebay

 such instances, and not go removing promotions without

-promotions from my listings without my knowledge and then
+remove the promotions from my listings without my

-misrepresentation criminal act as documented, and it is
+criminal act as documented, and it is beyond my

 I have seen another recent purchase today that should have